Commercial Radio

 In 1916, the De Forest Station in the US also showcased some of the first examples of advertising in radio history.
 At the end of each song the company played on their 2XG station, they announced the name of a Columbia Gramophone company that supplied their music.

-If you’re looking for something more obvious from the first commercial radio broadcast, then the most common choice for the first radio commercial comes from WEAF organisation in the US.
+If you’re looking for something more obvious from the first commercial radio broadcast, then the most common choice for the first radio commercial comes from the WEAF organization in the US.

 The ad appeared in 1922, and various similar advertisements followed suit.

-At the same time, the Remick music store in Seattle was paying for sponsorship spots on the KFC radio station, allowing their company’s name to be mentioned in between programming and music slots.
+At the same time, the Remick music store in Seattle was paying for sponsorship spots on the KFC radio, allowing their company’s name to be mentioned in between programming and music slots.

 In Britain, it wasn’t until 1973 that we saw the arrival of the first radio commercial, which came from the London Broadcasting Company (LBC).
 The ad was for Birdseye Frozen Foods.